Vivek-04022001/documentation/docs/install/install-from-packages.md

     A UNIX-based operating system is recommended.

     ```{important}
-    Windows alone is not recommended because it does not support {term}`GNU make`.
+    Windows alone is not recommended because it doesn't support {term}`GNU make`.
     If you get Plone to run on Windows alone, please feel free to document and share your process.
     ```